braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 The Braze and Zoetap Symphony integration allows you to create real-time orchestrations and run email and push notification campaigns.

-- Send first and last names through Zeotap, based on which clients can send personalized emails through Braze.
+- Send first and last names through Zeotap, based on which users can send personalized emails through Braze.
-- Send custom events or a purchase event in real-time through Zeotap, based on which clients can create campaign triggers within Braze to target their customers
+- Send custom events or a purchase event in real-time through Zeotap, based on which users can create campaign triggers within Braze to target their customers

 {% alert note %}
-To create email marketing campaigns, onboard the raw emails to Zeotap by mapping them to Email Raw in the Zeotap Catalogue.
+To create email marketing campaigns, onboard the raw emails to Zeotap by mapping them to `Email Raw` in the Zeotap Catalogue.
 {% endalert %}

 ## Prerequisites